 I’ve had (at least) two careers as a self-employed professional; now as a photographer and educator, previously as a journeyman carpenter, contractor, and kitchen designer.
 Before achieving professional status in both careers I was told there were rules I must follow while at the same time other people instructed me there are no rules.
-It is confusing because both are true – even though the advice-givers may not have known that for themselves.
+I was just smart enough to know either could be true; it was important to distinguish the signal from the noise.

-Creative entrepreneurs occupy a peculiar status in the world of work.
-Whether they went to school or invented their own career, we each perform our careers our own way.
-There are, obviously, things you have to do: marketing, contracts, opening bank accounts, and a level of technical and aesthetic skill, but that’s about it.
-People skills helps.
-We’re each in our own bubble, producing work in a way that works for us.
+Creative entrepreneurs occupy a peculiar status in the world of work whether they went to school or invented their own career.
+There are, obviously, things you have to do: marketing, contracts, opening bank accounts, achieving technical proficiency and a sense of one’s own aesthetic, but that’s about it.
+People skills help a lot.
+We’re all in our own bubble, producing work.

 Part of my practice is to take in lots of information about the things I’m interested in; I tell myself this behavior will somehow monetize itself, but the truth is I have no choice.
 Really, I just gotta.
 Here’s a few of those professional influences.